mikedilger/gossip/README.md

 Nostr is "Notes and Other Stuff Transmitted by Relays."

 This is pre-alpha code.
-I hope to have the first alpha release before 10 December 2022, but I cannot promise anything.
+It is not ready for use.

 ## Features